hazelcast/hazelcast-nodejs-client/README.md

 clientConfig.networkConfig.addresses.push('10.1.1.21', '10.1.1.22:5703');
 ```

-If the port part is omitted, then 5701, 5702 and 5703 will be tried in random order.
+If the port part is omitted, then 5701, 5702 and 5703 will be tried in a random order.

-You can specify multiple addresses with or without port information as seen above.
-The provided list is shuffled and tried in random order.
+You can specify multiple addresses with or without the port information as seen above.
+The provided list is shuffled and tried in a random order.
 Its default value is `localhost`.

 ## 5.2.
 Setting Smart Routing